-The reporting of the investments in a list format must be sent to the FOC as an Excel file and signed document (scan).
+The list of investments must be sent to the FOC as an Excel file on FPF at the time of reporting.
 Further technical explanations are on the Excel template in the top left.
 The next chapters provide details on possible investments and required supporting documentation.